alltimeonline27/Weather-Project-/README.md

 # Weather-Project-
-This is a Current Weather checking Web App. this is a weather project college trinning college.
-Team members : Tapaharan Boitalik, Tanmoy Bera, Ujjwal Das, Bhaskar Charan.
+This is a Current Weather checking Web App.
+This is a weather project college trainning college.
+Team members : Tapaharan Baitalik, Tanmoy Bera, Ujjwal Das, Bhaskar Charan.